 Once node operators have registered and have the special node object, they will be able to perform any of the valid staking options with it, assuming that they have the required amount of tokens to perform each operation.

-When a new epoch starts, if a staker has committed at least the minimum stake required, the tokens they have committed will be marked as staked and held in the protocol state.
-If a staker does not meet the minimum requirement, their committed tokens are moved to their unstaked pool, which they can withdraw from at any time.
+When a new epoch starts, if a node operator has committed at least the minimum stake required, the tokens they have committed will be marked as staked and held in the protocol state.
+If a node operator does not meet the minimum requirement, their committed tokens are moved to their unstaked pool, which they can withdraw from at any time.